Panera Bread®

 Franchisee Stability

 Panera Bread earns a Good Stability Score.
-Three-year turnover of 2.95% is well below the typical Food & Beverage franchise (around 5%).
-Out of 98 total exits over the three-year span, terminations dominated with 46, alongside no non-renewals, 31 franchisor buybacks, and 21 ceased operations.
+Three-year turnover of 2.63% is well below the typical Food & Beverage franchise (around 6%).
+Out of 87 total exits, terminations dominated with 62, alongside no non-renewals, 11 franchisor buybacks, and 14 ceased operations.

-The dominance of terminations suggests franchisor-initiated exits, which can mean operators struggled with the model or that the franchisor enforces standards aggressively.
-Because franchisors often terminate underperforming units, a high termination count can reflect active enforcement rather than routine contract maturity.
-Beyond its industry-relative position, a 2.95% three-year turnover rate is genuinely exceptional in absolute terms across all of franchising.
-For prospective franchisees, review franchisee support quality and termination triggers in Item 17.
+The dominance of terminations points to franchisor-initiated exits; this can mean operators struggled with the model or that the franchisor enforces standards aggressively.
+Beyond its industry-relative position, a 2.63% three-year turnover rate is genuinely exceptional in absolute terms across all of franchising.
+That low turnover held across about 1,105 franchised outlets in the most recent year.
+Prospective franchisees should review franchisee support quality and termination triggers in Item 17.

 How Much Does It Cost to Open a Panera Bread Franchise?